Manipuri Dance – Love Inspired Dance Drama

-Lai Haraoba means festival of Gods.
-Lai Haraoba dance likely has ancient roots and shares many similarities with dance postures of Nataraja and his legendary disciple called Tandu (locally called Tangkhu).
-The dance is also performed to themes related to Shaivism, Shaktism and regional deities such as Umang Lai during Lai Haraoba.
+Lai Haraoba means a festival of Gods.
+Lai Haraoba dance likely has ancient roots and shares many similarities with the dance postures of Nataraja and his legendary disciple called Tandu (locally called Tangkhu).
+The dance is also performed to themes related to Shaivism, Shaktism, and regional deities such as Umang Lai in Lai Haraoba.

-It is form of performing art involving ritual singing, drumming and dancing performed in the temples and domestic spaces.
+It is a form of performing art involving ritual singing, drumming, and dancing performed in temples and domestic spaces.
 Through the performances which exhibit unparalleled religious devotion and energy, the performers narrate the many stories of Krishna often moving the spectators to tears.

 The Ras Lila

 The Ras Lila is the most important dance form in the Manipuri style.
 The theme revolves around the love of Krishna and the milkmaids (gopinis).
 The cult of Radha and Krishna, particularly the raslila, is central to its themes but the dances, unusually, incorporate the characteristic symbols (kartal or manjira) and double-headed drum (pung or Manipuri mrdanga) of sankirtan into the visual performance.

 The women characters are dressed like Manipuri brides.
 They wear a Kumil which is an elaborately decorated barrel-shaped long skirt stiffened at the bottom and close to the top.
 The decorations on the barrel include gold and silver embroidery, small pieces of mirrors, and border prints of lotus, Kwaklei orchid, and other items in nature.

 The Kumil is bordered at the top with an undulating gauzy translucent top skirt shaped like an open flower and tied in Trikasta or three places around the waist (front, back, and one side) with spiritual symbolism of the ancient Hindu texts.